rustymagnet3000/container_playground/README.md

 ### Multi-Stage Builds

 - The Base Image can build, test and lint.
 It might require a bunch of tools, libraries and package managers.
 - The child image gets uploaded to a cloud environment.
-It is small, quick and has the minimal amount of privilege and extras.
-Sometimes referred to as a "scratch image", Alpine or something else.
+It is small, quick and has the minimal privilege and extras.
+Most engineers will use "scratch image", Alpine or something else when putting an app into AWS.

 ### Run